Twometer/ArduLeucht/README.md

 ## Reporting bugs
 To report a bug or request a new feature, please use the [GitHub issues](https://github.com/Twometer/ArduLeucht/issues/new) system.

+For more complicated or individual issues, you can contact me here: [support@twometer.de](mailto:support@twometer.de)

-## Thanks
+## Credits
-- Arduino Project
+- This is based on the Arduino Project
-- Tetrapix
+- The idea for this comes from Tetrapix
 - ...